pcaston/OpenPeerPower.github.io/source/_integrations/zha.markdown

 ## ZHA exception and deviation handling

-Zigbee devices that deviate from or do not fully conform to the standard specifications set by the [Zigbee Alliance](https://zigbeealliance.org) may require the development of custom [ZHA Device Handlers](https://github.com/dmulcahey/zha-device-handlers) (ZHA custom quirks handler implementation) to for all their functions to work properly with the ZHA integration in Home Assistant.
-These ZHA Device Handlers for Home Assistant can thus be used to parse custom messages to and from Zigbee devices.
+Zigbee devices that deviate from or do not fully conform to the standard specifications set by the [Zigbee Alliance](https://zigbeealliance.org) may require the development of custom [ZHA Device Handlers](https://github.com/dmulcahey/zha-device-handlers) (ZHA custom quirks handler implementation) to for all their functions to work properly with the ZHA integration in Open Peer Power.
+These ZHA Device Handlers for Open Peer Power can thus be used to parse custom messages to and from Zigbee devices.

-The custom quirks implementations for zigpy implemented as ZHA Device Handlers for Home Assistant are a similar concept to that of [Hub-connected Device Handlers for the SmartThings Classics platform](https://docs.smartthings.com/en/latest/device-type-developers-guide/) as well as that of [Zigbee-Shepherd Converters as used by Zigbee2mqtt](https://www.zigbee2mqtt.io/how_tos/how_to_support_new_devices.html), meaning they are each virtual representations of a physical device that expose additional functionality that is not provided out-of-the-box by the existing integration between these platforms.
+The custom quirks implementations for zigpy implemented as ZHA Device Handlers for Open Peer Power are a similar concept to that of [Hub-connected Device Handlers for the SmartThings Classics platform](https://docs.smartthings.com/en/latest/device-type-developers-guide/) as well as that of [Zigbee-Shepherd Converters as used by Zigbee2mqtt](https://www.zigbee2mqtt.io/how_tos/how_to_support_new_devices.html), meaning they are each virtual representations of a physical device that expose additional functionality that is not provided out-of-the-box by the existing integration between these platforms.

 ## Known working Zigbee radio modules